Deploy Robots

 What does each of the tag in the deploy robot screen mean?

-4. Solution – The name of the solution assigned to the machine is seen here.
-(This is the name of the workflow deployed from the designer)
+4. Solution Shows the name of the solution assigned to the machine.
+This corresponds to the solution published and deployed from the Designer.

-6. Domain User – The domain and the username for the system is seen here.
+6. Domain User The domain and the username for the robot is seen here.

-9. UpdatedOn: It updates the date and time of who has updated the resource recently.
-It also updates even when the resource performs the action.
+9. UpdatedOn – Shows the date and time of the most recent update to the resource.
+This timestamp is also refreshed when the resource performs an action.

 a.
 Run – This initiates the bot in the runner.